princeton-nlp/SWE-agent/README.md

 5. Run `./setup.sh` to create the `swe-agent` docker image.
 6. Create a `keys.cfg` file at the root of this repository (see below)

 > [!WARNING]
 > Expect some issues with Windows (we're working on them).
 > In the meantime, simply use Docker (see above).
 > If you want the latest version, you can also build your own `swe-agent-run`
-> container with the `Dockerfile` at the root of this repository.
+> container with the `Dockerfile` at the root of this repository by running
+> `docker built -t sweagent/swe-agent-run:latest .`

 ### 🔑 Add your API keys/tokens